Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "…I think the connection *is* the neural implants.
 And the infuriating, *vexing* part…is I do not know why I believe this.
 Only that I…perceive a grave risk."

 "This grave risk.
-A...person?
+A... person?
 An entity?"

-"That is...not impossible.
+"That is... not impossible.
 The total complexity of a set of networked implants certainly exceeds the Mog-Gul threshold.
 But then, if we were to posit that was the connection…"

 Bedu watched Vakno’s face closely.
 He knew that she was close, so *very* close to the conclusion that had sent Bedu running to a surgeon who could remove his implant suite.
 The question was whether she had the creativity to see what he had seen, or whether generations of Corti selective breeding too badly deprived her of the ability to make those kinds of intuitive leaps.